- nominal power: 30 watts

 Warranty: 3/5 – All Kenwood marine speaker systems come with a 1 year warranty.
 It’s a little on the short side compared to other brands, but at least you’re protected from potentially defective units.

-Price: 10/10 – At significantly less than $100, these speakers are currently a steal, and arguably the best value per dollar on the market right now as long as the price remains this discounted.
+Price: 10/10 -These speakers are currently a steal, and arguably the best value per dollar on the market right now as long as the price remains this discounted.

 Bottom Line: 8.1/10

 The reason that these budget speakers are so popular is that they have good balanced sound, are incredibly easy to set up, and are cheap enough to practically be a steal.
 If you’re looking into a starter system that’s simple and you don’t need massive power, than these speakers are a great choice.
 However, consider that it might be prudent to invest more money into a higher powered system if you plan on it being a permanent fixture in your boat for the years to come.